 - Sloppy Piping Or Wiring: Sometimes, you need to have holes made to fit pipes and walls throughout the house.
 However, this needs to be done properly so the ants can’t come through these necessary holes.

 At this point, now that we’ve covered the how, you might be interested in ant prevention or at least understanding the why behind them coming inside.
 With ants, the prevention method is directly related to why they come inside.
 Some examples of prevention methods are:

 - Eliminate Water Sources: Every animal, including ants, needs water to stay alive.
 When there are water sources available, the ants will stay.
 It's simple science.
 The best thing you can do is to remove these water sources.
 Check for standing water, leaking pipes, clogged gutters, and other sources.
 For extra credit, consider a dehumidifier to eliminate the moisture in the air.

 - Remove Food Sources: Ants like eating your food.
 This includes sweet and fattening foods, so make sure neither is accessible.
 Cover the food when not eating and make sure to practice proper food storage.
 Also, all fruit and vegetables should be stored in the fridge instead of on the counter.

 - Wipe Away The Trail: Ants leave behind pheromones when they travel.
 This helps ants find their way back, which keeps them coming and going.
 To combat this, you'll need to break out the soap, water, and cleaners to remove traces of their pheromones.

 Effective Ant Control With Smart Pest Control

 Our team at Smart Pest Control is ready and willing to help you get your ant infestation problem under control.
-We begin by outlining a service plan designed with your needs in mind.
-Once defined, it's time to provide our ant treatments and schedule the necessary follow-up service, so you can enjoy an ant-free Orange County home.
+We begin by outlining a home pest service plan designed with your needs in mind.
+Once defined, it's time to provide ant treatments and schedule the necessary follow-up service, so you can enjoy an ant-free Orange County home.
 Call us today at Smart Pest Control!